stuwilmur/micro-table/API.md

 const model1 = model().drop('x').group('z') // delete 'x' column, group by 'z' value
 const model2 = model.drop('z') // adds a further transformation to delete 'z'
 ```
 Transfromation methods do not mutate the model; they return a new model with the updated model.
-This means that in the previous example, `model` is left unchanged by the call to *drop()* in the definition of `model2`.
+This means that in the previous example, `model1` is left unchanged by the call to *drop()* in the definition of `model2`.

 Some transformation methods such as [drop()](https://github.com/stuwilmur/micro-table/blob/main/API.md#drop), [filter()](https://github.com/stuwilmur/micro-table/blob/main/API.md#filter), [group()](https://github.com/stuwilmur/micro-table/blob/main/API.md#group), [merge()](https://github.com/stuwilmur/micro-table/blob/main/API.md#merge), [select()](https://github.com/stuwilmur/micro-table/blob/main/API.md#select) and [transform()](https://github.com/stuwilmur/micro-table/blob/main/API.md#transform) take one or more arguments to specify how they work.
 For example, *select()* takes the name of each column to be selected:
 ```javascript